 How to Become Your Spouse’s Best Friend

-What does marriage have to do with leadership?
-If you are married, everything.
-Nothing will undermine your effectiveness as a leader faster than a bad marriage.
 Your marriage is a living example of what it is like to be in a close relationship with you.
 This is why it is so important that leaders get this right if they want to influence others.

 Unfortunately, we live in a culture that is very me-centered.
 Gail and I often talk to people who are frustrated with their spouses.
 Most of this stems from the fact that they are not getting what they think they need or what they think they should be getting.

 I am not saying that it is wrong to give voice to your needs.
-I am saying that it is often an ineffective way to get them met, unless you first sow the seeds of giving and servanthood.
+I am saying that it is often an ineffective way to get them met, unless you first sow the seeds of generosity and servanthood.
 (This is also good practice for being a leader in any sphere of life.)

 But what if you don’t have this kind of relationship with your spouse?
 We work with enough couples to know that this kind of intimacy and friendship is rare.
 But, honestly, we are not special.

 I don’t want to be naive, but I don’t think it is that difficult—if you are willing to make the investment.
+If you are, then I would recommend three straightforward steps:

 Wanted: Best Friend